sshyika/ProtectEmailNotifier/README.md

 # ProtectEmailNotifier
-Sends email notifications when Nest Protect devices status is changed
+Listens Firebase updates and sends email notification when CO or smoke level is changed on one of Nest Protect devices

 ## Install
 Before build and run this application perform following steps: